scrapy/scrapy/docs/intro/overview.rst

 * :ref:`Logging <topics-logging>` facility that you can hook on to for catching errors during the scraping process.

+* Support for crawling based on URLs discovered through `Sitemaps`_

 What's next?
 ============